ZaineProto/ZaineProto/README.md

 # Hi there 👋 I'm Zaine!

-I am a developer,  wanting to learn and be helful for people!
+I am a developer,  wanting to learn more about coding and helping people!

 # What can I do?